 Our wood products today are the result of conscientious decisions made decades ago.
 Growing trees produces jobs, economic activity, local taxes, and community support.
 As such, preservative-treated wood products further provide economic, environmental, and social benefits for our communities.
 These benefits should be considered in consumers' purchasing decisions of "green" or eco-friendly products for the home.

-- Goodell, B., Nicholas, D., & Schultz, T. 2003.
-Introduction to Wood deterioration and preservation: Advances in our changing world.
-Chap 1.
-ACS.
+Goodell, B., Nicholas, D., & Schultz, T. (2003).
+Wood deterioration and preservation: Advances in our changing world.
+American Chemical Society.